 This tutorial is intended to guide new users with no previous experience using bambu.
 It will guide through all the necessary steps, starting from a C source application, explaining the different ways to use bambu, and showing how to generate and synthesize a working Verilog design.

 For this tutorial it will be assumed that you the bambu sources have already been downloaded from here and successfully configured and installed it, following the procedure described here.
-It is also assumed that the installed binaries are in the search path, so that it is possible to run bambu from command line without specifying the full path.
+It is also assumed that the installed binaries are in the search path, so that it is possible to run bambu from the command line without specifying the full path.
 This can be checked by running the following command in a terminal.

 $ bambu --version